maweki/ssfsm/README.md

 ```

 ### with/copy
-If you've painstakenly created a FSM and want to use it but, after usage,
+If you've painstakenly created a DFA and want to use it but, after usage,
 want to return to a previous state, you can use the **with** statement.

 ```